ApexAI/performance_test/README.md

 **Version Support:** ROS2 Dashing, Fast-RTPS 1.8.0

-This test allows you to test performance and latency of various communication means like ROS 2, FastRTPS, Connext DDS Micro and Eclipse Cyclone DDS.
+This test allows you to test performance and latency of various communication means like ROS 2, ROS 2 WaitSet, FastRTPS, Connext DDS Micro and Eclipse Cyclone DDS.

 It can be extended to other communication frameworks easily.